Democrats see consequences from redistricting reform push

 Republicans, meanwhile, haven’t given up their power, controlling the process in 20 states, including Florida, Texas and North Carolina.

 The imbalance could come with major consequences.
-Democrats currently control the House of Representative by just an eight-seat margin.
+Democrats currently control the House of Representatives by just an eight-seat margin.
 Choosing not to seize advantages in redistricting could cost Democrats the House.

 “There should be concern within the Democratic Party that we may have been too quick to seek reform without really looking at the long-term implications,” said Rick Ridder, a Democratic strategist in Denver.